pranavxp/Drowsiness/README.md

-Hello this is a drowsiness detetion program which uses pytorch mainly.
+# By Pranav P
-Use services like espeak for converting text to speech
+# Use a speech sythesizer like espeak from source forge to get alerts(text to speech)
+# HOPE YOU ENJOY THANK YOU